 Browser Synthetic Monitoring uses geographically distributed Synthetic Agents to continuously test key user workflows in your application.
-This allows you to monitor the correctness and performance of multi-step flows independently of user-generated load.
+This allows you to monitor the correctness and performance of multi-step flows independently of the user-generated load.

 There are two ways of using Synthetic: